Social-Evolution-and-Behavior/anTraX/docs/quickstart.md

 ### Loading and analyzing tracks

-To load and analyze the tracking results in python or MATLAB, see the analysis section in the documentations.
+To load and analyze the tracking results, see the  [Working with tracking results - python](analysis_nb.ipynb) and  [Working with tracking results - matlab](analysis_matlab.ipynb) pages.